Popularity: Interpersonal causes

 One of the most widely agreed upon theories about what leads to an increased level of popularity for an individual is the perceived value which that individual brings to the group.
 This seems to be true for members of all groups, but is especially demonstrable in groups that exist for a specific purpose.
 For example, sports teams exist with the goal of being successful in competitions against other sports teams.
 Study groups exist so that the members of the group can mutually benefit from one another's academic knowledge.
 In these situations, leaders often emerge because other members of the group perceive them as adding a lot of value to the group as a whole.
 On a sports team, this means that the best players are usually elected captain and in study groups people might be more inclined to like an individual who has a lot of knowledge to share.
 It has been argued that this may be a result of our evolutionary tendencies to favor individuals who are most likely to aid in our own survival.

-It is also of note that the actual value which an individual brings to a group is not of consequence in determining his or her popularity; the only thing that is important is his or her value as perceived by the other members of the group.
+The actual value which an individual brings to a group is not of consequence in determining his or her popularity; the only thing that is important is his or her value as perceived by the other members of the group.
 While perceived value and actual value may often overlap, this is not a requisite and it has been shown that there are instances in which an individual's actual value is relatively low, but they are perceived as highly valuable nevertheless.